Janhavi1090/Janhavi1090/README.md

 - 💞️ I’m looking to collaborate on projects that involve creating innovative solutions to real-world problems
 - 📫 How to reach me 📱️9619329792 or ✉️janhavikhanvilkar421@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm a sports enthusiast with a National accolades in Rifle Shooting
+- ⚡ Fun fact: I'm a sports enthusiast with National accolades in Rifle Shooting

 <!---
 Janhavi1090/Janhavi1090 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.